Shiori1203/hello-world/README.md

 Implemented jQuery validation for buttons and added comments to clarify my code

 Thoughts: I was wondering which one I should learn at first Javascript/jQuery.
 But decided to learn jQuery at first.
 I think it is better as it's simplifies Javascript codes and makes it easier to apply to.
 For now Javascript could be too complicated for me to get into, I guess :p

+Day 18: 13/12/2017
+Today's Progress:
+Targeted elements by ID using jQuery